Phuker/multi-tldr/Readme.md

 ![tar-tldr-page](screenshots/screenshot1.png)

 The command examples are not good?
-Don't worry, you can set up your own `tldr`!
-They are just [simplified markdown files](https://github.com/tldr-pages/tldr/blob/master/contributing-guides/style-guide.md) and you can create your own pages.
-You can contribute to [tldr-pages/tldr](https://github.com/tldr-pages/tldr), or keep them private.
+The tldr pages are just [simplified markdown files](https://github.com/tldr-pages/tldr/blob/master/contributing-guides/style-guide.md).
+You can easily contribute to [tldr-pages/tldr](https://github.com/tldr-pages/tldr), or create your own repo and keep your pages private.

 One more thing, `tldr` is just a simple version for the man page, it's **NOT** an alternative.
 Sometimes, you should read the man pages patiently.

 ## Features

+- No internet requests when lookup a tldr page, it is always fast.
-- Use local file, fast without network delay. tldr pages are managed and updated by `git`.
+- tldr pages are managed by `git`, and updated manually by `tldr --update`.
+- Support display tldr pages in multi repo, multi platform, any language at the same time.
+You can create your own private tldr pages repo, add all dirs you want to the config file, whose path specified to the language level, e.g. `/path/to/pages/` or `/path/to/pages.xx/`.
-- Support custom output color.
+- Support custom output style, including color, compact output (not output empty lines).

-### Differences with `lord63/tldr.py`
+### Other differences with `lord63/tldr.py`

 - No need to use `tldr find some_command` or create an alias of `tldr find`, just type `tldr some_command` ([related issue](https://github.com/lord63/tldr.py/issues/47))
 - No need to rebuild `index.json` index file.
-- Support display multi repo and multi platform at the same time.
-You can create your own private tldr pages repo.
-- Support display tlgr pages in any languages, by specify repo dir path items in `repo_directory_list` to the `pages/` level.
-- New feature: compact output, not output empty lines.
 - Advanced parser: render nested `` ` `` inline code, `{{` and `}}` arguments ([related issue](https://github.com/lord63/tldr.py/issues/25)).
 - Config file format `YAML` --> `JSON`, because I hate `YAML`.
 - Drop support for Python 2.